Sinus Nasal Polyps Treatments, Surgery and Removal in NYC & NJ

 Professor of Otolaryngology-Head & Neck Surgery at the prestigious Columbia University in 2006, where she taught many generations of residents and medical students, the art and science of Form and Function.

-Dr. Tadros treats a wide range of problems including nasal allergies, chronic sinusitis, nasal polyps, nasal obstruction and sinus.
+Top nasal polyp surgeon in New Jersey Dr. Tadros treats a wide range of problems including nasal allergies, chronic sinusitis, nasal polyps, nasal obstruction and sinus.

 Schedule your no-obligaton nasal polyp removal and treatment consultation in Bergen County and NJ today.
 Dr. Monica Tadros’ office is conveniently located near 300 Grand Ave, Englewood, NJ 07631.
 You may also call our Patient Advisor at NYC: (212) 532-4590 or NJ: (201) 408-5430 to learn more.